23wk/DAR-SFRL/README.md

 ## 3. Pre-trained Models

-You can download our trained models from [Baidu Drive](https://pan.baidu.com/s/10j21PCyhi9cbJqRvH7KDHw) (2qia).
+You can download our trained models from [Baidu Drive].

 ## 4. Training